 Station 8: North Parking

-Along the South Berm, south of Tram Station 2, seven call boxes are available for members on less frequent tram routes to radio drivers directly for pick-up.
-They are located at the walkover bridges that connect the South Berm at Grosvenor, Chanteclair, Glenview, Stratford, St. Nicole, Heron and St. Tropez.
+Along the South Berm, south of Tram Station 2, eight (8) call boxes are available for members on less frequent tram routes to radio drivers directly for pick-up.
+They are located at the walkover bridges that connect the South Berm at Grosvenor, Chanteclair, Glenview, Stratford, St. Nicole, Heron, St. Tropez and Dorchester.
 To operate the call boxes: (1) Push the big red button and wait for the driver to respond.
 (If no response is made within 30 seconds, press the button again.)
 (2) After response, push and hold the button to notify the driver of the number of people in the party and any special accommodations needed.
 (3) Release the button to listen for confirmation.

 Wheelchair-accessible trams are available by appointment.
 Call the front desk of The Commons at 239-597-8081 to make a reservation.
 Advance notice of at least 24 hours is recommended to avoid long wait times.
 If the front desk is closed, contact Security at 239-877-7573 to make arrangements.